Geovation/catalyst-ngd-wrappers-azure/README.md

     - Additional Catalyst attributes
         - **numberOfReqeusts**: int - The number of NGD items requests from which the final response is compiled
         - **numberOfRequestsByCollection**: dict[str: int] - The number of NGD items requests made, split by collection.
 Only included when _col_ extension applied and _hierarchical-output=False_.
         - **numberReturnedByCollection**: dict[str: int] - The number of features returned, split by collection.
+        - **telemetryData**: dict - Only applies for the base wrapper.
+Contains a record of the telemetry data which has been logged.
+            - Method
+            - URL Path
+            - Path parameters
+            - Query Parameters
+            - Spatial bounding box of the response
+            - Number returned
 - **Feature-Level Attributes**
     - **id**: str (uuid) - OSID of the feature
     - **collection**: str - Collection the feature belongs to.
 This is an additional attribute supplied by catalyst